IBM/dapcs-oso-plugins/contracts/README.md

 1. Take a backup of volume `fb-vault-data.qcow2`.
 For disaster recovery planning purposes, this volume is critical and would need to be restored in order to resume signing operations.

 ### Create a validation key
-Here is the [fireblocks documentation](https://support.fireblocks.io/hc/en-us/articles/14228779100572-Getting-started-with-Fireblocks-Key-Link#h_01HZ4MK8CMM24JFKVR4Q0AQHGB) on key creation
+The [fireblocks documentation](https://support.fireblocks.io/hc/en-us/articles/14228779100572-Getting-started-with-Fireblocks-Key-Link#h_01HZ4MK8CMM24JFKVR4Q0AQHGB) on key creation

 - Use openssl to create a RSA validation key pair:
   - `openssl genrsa -out validationkey.pem 2048`